Andrea-Schulz/datascience/README.md

 ...becoming a Data Scientist, duh.
 The Data Scientist Nanodegree course contains 4 projects, with the questions of interest differing for each one:

-1. The First Project was about selecting a dataset of my own choice, come up with some questions I wanted to find out more about and analyze the dataset accordingly.
-The results should be presented in a blog post.
+1. The First Project was about selecting a dataset of my own choice, come up with some questions I wanted to find out more about and then analyze the dataset accordingly.
+The analysis results should be presented in a blog post for a broader audience.
 2. ...
 3. ...
 4. ...

 ## File Descriptions <a name="files"></a>

 This repository contains notebooks 1 through 4 for the four projects that need to be submitted for Udacity's Data Scientist Nanodegree course, as well as some exploratory Python scripts I used to practice.
-These scripts are named after the project they belong to, i.e. "p1_<filename>.py" for the files that belong to Project 1.
+These scripts are named after the project they belong to, i.e. "p1_filename.py" for a file belonging to Project 1.

 To complete the course, the following publicly available data was used:
 * Results from the annual [Stackoverflow Developer Survey](https://insights.stackoverflow.com/survey)